-A stay at these all-glass cabins on the outskirts of Kaikoura is to step into a magical realm where the world is reframed and time works in mysterious ways.
+A stay at these all-glass cabins on the outskirts of Kaikōura is to step into a magical realm where the world is reframed and time works in mysterious ways.
+These luxurious glass cabins are helping New Zealand farmers diversify their income.

 It was just gone midnight.
 A thunderous roar ringing in her ears, Angela Blunt gripped the doorway and tried to spot her opportunity to surf the bucking floorboards towards her youngest son’s bedroom.
 In the kitchen, plates became china frisbees.
 A stag’s head on the living room wall flew like a poltergeist to the opposite side.